 Do Closing Minority Depository Institutions Affect Credit in Their Communities

-Abstract: I construct a panel dataset and apply an event study framework to estimate the effects of Minority Depository Institution (MDI) and non-MDI branch closures on credit accessibility in racially diverse local markets, defined by census tracts.
-My findings reveal minimal negative effects, with four notable exceptions: 1) Asian MDI branch closures lower large mortgage originations within the Asian community, 2) Hispanic MDI branch closures lower small business loan originations for small firms, 3) non-MDI branch closures lower mortgage originations in Black communities served by Black MDIs and 4) non-MDI branch closures lower small-sized mortgage originations.
-Surprisingly, non-MDI bank branch closures increase total small business loan originations.
-Using a lender level Herfindahl–Hirschman index (HHI), I show branch closures do not lead to more concentrated lending markets, rather encourage entry of non-local lenders.
+Abstract: I investigate the role of Minority Depository Institutions (MDIs) in promoting credit accessibility in underserved, racially diverse urban communities.
+I construct a panel dataset and employ an event-study design, treating MDIs and non-MDIs branch closures within census tracts as interventions.
+The effects are largely minimal, with a few notable exceptions: 1) Asian MDI branch closures lower large mortgage originations within the Asian community, 2) Hispanic MDI branch closures lower small business loan (SBL) originations for small firms, 3) non-MDI branch closures lower mortgage originations in Black communities served by Black MDIs and 4) non-MDI branch closures lower small-sized mortgage originations.
+Surprisingly, non-MDI bank branch closures increase total SBL originations.
+Using lender-level Herfindahl–Hirschman index (HHI), I show branch closures do not lead to more concentrated lending markets, rather encourage entry of non-local and non-bank lenders.
 The results highlight the evolving role of physical bank branches in an increasingly digital banking landscape.

 Abstract: The Paycheck Protection Program (PPP) was an emergency measure taken during Covid-19 pandemic to support small businesses that faced mandated business closures.
 Using Federal Deposit Insurance Corporation (FDIC) Call Report data from June 2020, I measure how much PPP loans/assets were given out by FDIC registered banks.
 I use nonparametric multivariate Kernel regressions and semiparametric smooth coefficient Kernel regressions to understand what institutional features lead to a higher amount of PPP loans/asset for every bank.
 I find that commercial and industrial loan commitments (C&I) to large businesses, C&I loans larger than $250,000 issued to small businesses, unused C&I loan commitments, core deposits and the status of the institutions as community banks, all positively influence the amount of PPP loans/asset that are disbursed by banks.